bseverns/seedBox/docs/roadmaps/resonator.md

 4. Teensy Audio graph already exists: the trigger call writes those plans into the burst envelope, delay line, and modal bank so hardware + sim share the exact same control story.

+Double-dip on the signal flow by pairing this map with `test/test_engine/test_resonator_voice_pool.cpp`.
+The test walks the same event path, flagging any mismatch between seeded modal ratios, FIFO voice steals, and what the pool actually emits.
+It's basically an oscilloscope made out of asserts.

 ## Remaining homework